enlightware/ferlium/doc/roadmap.md

 - Borrow checker
 - Fix grammar with equal in lambdas
-- Do not add trivial constraints to type inference
 - Add {} block expression
 - Add loops
 - Add record type